Benjamngarcia/crypto-currency-project/README.md

 # CRYPTO CURRENCY PROJECT 💹

-This is a project I am working on to practice my skills in React JS and Tailwind CSS.
-I am also implementing TypeScript in this project.
+In this project I'm working on to practice my skills in React JS, Tailwind CSS and TypeScript.

 # Getting Started 🚀